EDG429/Filter-By-PNG-Metadata/README.md

 # Filter By PNG Metadata
- C++ code that filters a folder according to metadata searched by the user
+ C++ console app using zlib which filters a folder according to metadata searched by the user